 High up on the ladder to God it may be very lonely windy and cold, by those who are against God and would love to see you fall or slide back in your older customs.

 Riser clamps are such a wonderful invention that few can stand still by it; but as a paper clip is indispensable in an office this clip which can be put back to the ropes and which can help you to come up along a the rocks or ice wall.

 Your clamps shall have to be put together and be oiled.
-It are the verses of the Bible which words or meaning you shall remember.
+It are the verses of the Bible or Holy Scriptures which words or meaning you shall remember.